dint-dev/maps/maps/README.md

 # Tips
 ## Use images when you can
-Images are rendered identically in all platforms and have the best performance.
+Static images are rendered identically in all platforms and have the best performance.

-## Reducing code size
-This package depends on [google_maps_flutter](https://pub.dev/packages/google_maps_flutter).
-If you don't use Google Maps Android / iOS SDKs, you can reduce binary size by excluding the pods from your build script.